latex3/latex3.github.io/_posts/2019-08-27-LaTeX-dev-format.md

-We don't expect everybody to start using the development formats and participate in testing, but we hope that people with a strong interest in a stable LaTeX environment (especially developers and maintainers of important packages) to use the new facilities and help us ensuring that new public releases of LaTeX do not require some immediate patches because of issues not identified by our own internal regression test suite.
+We don't expect everybody to start using the development formats and participate in testing, but we hope that people with a strong interest in a stable LaTeX environment (especially developers and maintainers of important packages) will use the new facilities and help us ensuring that new public releases of LaTeX do not require some immediate patches because of issues not identified by our own internal regression test suite.